 – The access to the venue is really bad (As of January 2019, while the area is still under construction).

-– There are some constructions in the area that doesn’t affect our photos, but can be seen in person, especially when driving towards the venue.
+– There is construction in the area that doesn’t affect our photos, but can be seen in person, especially when driving towards the venue.
 This will all be solved in the short future when the construction process finishes.

-Garden Gazebo at Hilton La Romana (Former known as Dreams La Romana)
+Garden Gazebo at Hilton La Romana (Formerly known as Dreams La Romana)

 I don’t think words can describe this place.
 It’s simply perfect.
 The views are the best, the lighting is just beautiful, and the location of the gazebo is simply fantastic.

 Being in La Romana instead of Punta Cana, you’d get the sunset right over the ocean, which means sunset photos right after the ceremony.
 How does that sound?

 Pro’s about this location at Hilton, in La Romana:

 – Well, pretty much everything.
 The light, especially the light.